-Over time, the style has evolved.
-Today, you can find “bungalow revival” homes that take the simple structure of the bungalow and redesign it with different building materials and architectural styles.
+Over time, this style has evolved.
+Today, you can find “bungalow revival” homes, which take the simple structure of the bungalow and redesign it with different building materials and architectural styles.

 Cape Cod style

-Cape Cod style homes look like they were inspired by the homes found in quiet New England villages in precolonial America.
-These homes tend to be square or rectangular with a steep roof, have exterior shutters and brick or clapboard (thin, overlapping sheets of hardwood) siding.
+Cape Cod style homes look inspired by the homes found in quiet New England villages in precolonial America.
+These homes tend to be square or rectangular, feature a steep roof and have exterior shutters and brick or clapboard (thin, overlapping sheets of hardwood) siding.

 While these homes have a rustic feel, modernized homes have taken the design elements of Cape Cod style to create something that feels old-fashioned and new at the same time.

-The colonial style is based on houses built in the late 1800s and come in various styles, including British colonial, French colonial, Georgian, Saltbox and Dutch Colonial.
+The colonial style is based on houses built in the late 1800s.
+They come in various styles, including British colonial, French colonial, Georgian, Saltbox and Dutch colonial.

-These homes tend to be 2-story homes, rectangular and symmetrical (the front door in the center and the same number of windows on each side) with bedrooms on the second floor.
+These homes tend to be 2-story houses, rectangular and symmetrical – in other words, the front door in the center and the same number of windows on each side – with bedrooms on the second floor.

-Like the Cape Cod, colonial houses tend to feature external shutters and are often sided with brick or clapboard.
-You can expect to see these homes in older communities on the eastern seaboard.
+Like the Cape Cod, colonials tend to feature external shutters and are often sided with brick or clapboard.
+You can expect to see these homes in older communities on the East Coast.

-Contemporary style homes are one of the more 21st century design styles listed here.
-They are designed to look stylish, clean and expensive without a lot of ornamentation.
+Contemporary style homes are one of the more modern design styles listed here.
+They’re designed to look stylish, clean and expensive without a lot of ornamentation.

-These homes usually feature straight flat rooflines with lots of large windows and brick, stone or metal siding.
-Inside, the homes have open floor plans and a clean design with hardwood floors, granite countertops and clean lines.
+These homes usually feature straight, flat rooflines with lots of large windows and brick, stone or metal siding.
+Inside, these homes have open floor plans and a sleek design with hardwood floors, granite countertops and clean lines.

-Sometimes called the “California bungalow,” these homes were designed in the early to the mid-20th century with an eye toward avoiding ornamentation, using materials like stone, plain wooden beams and stucco instead.
+Sometimes called the “California bungalow,” these homes were designed in the early- to mid-20th century.
+They tend to avoid ornamentation, using materials like stone, plain wooden beams and stucco instead.

-These homes tend to have low-slung roofs, open floor plans and wide front porches supported by columns.
+These homes typically have low-slung roofs, open floor plans and wide front porches supported by columns.

-As the name suggests, Mediterranean style houses are inspired by the architecture of Spain and Italy and are still popular today across the Southwest and Florida.
+As the name suggests, Mediterranean style houses are inspired by the architecture of Spain and Italy.
+They’re still popular across the Southwest and Florida.

-While Mediterranean style houses can come in a wide variety of sizes, configurations and colors, the defining feature tends to be the low-sloped, red-tiled roof, stucco walls, warm stone and marble and wood with ornate metalwork on the balconies and windows.
+While Mediterranean style houses can come in a variety of sizes, configurations and colors, the defining feature tends to be the low-sloped, red-tiled roof, stucco walls, warm stone, marble and wood with ornate metalwork on the balconies and windows.

 Midcentury modern is a home style that screams retro to some and nostalgia to others.
-Peaking in popularity in the 1950s and 1960s, midcentury modern sought to create a new post-World War II aesthetic that combined organic materials (like wood) with nontraditional materials (like vinyl and plywood).
+Peaking in popularity in the 1950s and 1960s, midcentury modern sought to create a new post-World War II aesthetic.
+This style combined organic materials (like wood) with nontraditional materials (like vinyl and plywood).

 Midcentury modern usually features geometric elements, uncluttered design and large windows that let in the light – and maybe let the neighbors get a peek at just how groovy you are!

 We’re using “modern” a bit loosely here.
-The style was modern from the 1950s through the 1970s.
-Modern homes were born out of an aesthetic rebellion against cookie-cutter suburban homes, so no two modern homes would look alike.
+This style was popular from the 1950s through the 1970s.
+Modern homes were born out of an aesthetic rebellion against cookie-cutter suburban homes meaning no two modern homes would look alike.

-Modern homes tend to be asymmetrical and either strongly vertical or horizontal.
+Modern homes tend to be asymmetrical and either significantly vertical or horizontal.
 They often use exposed beams, natural-looking stone and wood in their construction.
-They can have a flat or two-sided triangular roof and may also have sections on stilts to help it fit into the surrounding landscape.
+They can have a flat or two-sided triangular roof and may also have sections on stilts to help them fit into the surrounding landscape.

-Similar to craftsman houses, prairie type houses were inspired by the legendary architect Frank Lloyd Wright and were designed to blend with nature.
-While they can be boxy or asymmetrical, the houses tend to have a gently sloping roof, wide eaves (spaces under the edges of the roof) and large porches with square supports.
+Similar to craftsman houses, prairie type houses were inspired by the legendary architect Frank Lloyd Wright and were designed to blend in with nature.
+While they can be boxy or asymmetrical, these houses tend to have a gently sloping roof, wide eaves – the spaces under the edges of the roof – and large porches with square supports.

-While inspired by Spanish colonial and craftsman homes, the ranch style home exploded in the 1950s and 1960s to become the quintessential suburban home style.
+Though inspired by Spanish colonial and craftsman homes, the ranch style home exploded in popularity during the 1950s and 1960s, becoming the quintessential suburban home.

 The ranch home also evolved into the split-level ranch, which allowed for upper and lower floors connected by short flights of stairs.

-Shotgun style houses were described this way because you could (theoretically) fire a shotgun through the front door and the bullet would come out the back door.
+Shotgun style houses are described this way because you could (theoretically) fire a shotgun through the front door, and the bullet would come out the back door.

-These homes are usually small and rectangular with a flat roof, a single-room design and a big front porch.
-They tend to be slightly raised off the ground, making them popular in neighborhoods in low-lying areas like New Orleans, where there is lots of flooding.
+These homes are usually small and rectangular with a flat roof, a single-room design and a large front porch.
+They tend to be slightly raised off the ground, making them popular in neighborhoods in low-lying areas, like New Orleans, where flooding is common.

 Also known as “storybook cottages,” Tudor style homes evoke the homes of Shakespeare’s England.
-But the style dates back to the late 1800s and became popular in the 1920s.
+However, the style dates back to the late 1800s and became popular in the 1920s.

-Tudor homes usually feature stone masonry, plain white walls, a slanting roof and exposed wooden beams that are stained or painted to a dark color to contrast with the bright walls.
+Tudor homes usually feature stone masonry, plain white walls, a slanting roof and exposed wooden beams, which are stained or painted in a dark color to contrast with the bright walls.

 There’s No Place Like Home